 The proposed DIA will assess the risk of residential displacement and the mitigation strategies of proposed developments.
-The assessment will consist of two parts: an initial three-question initial
+The assessment will consist of two parts: an initial three-question initial screening and a more detailed, secondary screening, if necessary.
+The secondary screening will likely include indicators across six categories:

-- Socioeconomic profile
+- · Socioeconomic profile

-- Housing Inventory Profile
+- · Housing Inventory Profile

-- Tax Exemptions & Affordability
+- · Tax Exemptions & Affordability

-- Built Environment
+- · Built Environment

-- Market Activity Profile
+- · Market Activity Profile

-- Eviction and Foreclosure
+- · Eviction and Foreclosure